29. MIDI and Key Remote Control

 - Keys assigned to radio buttons will toggle through the available options.

-Please be sure not to confuse this remote control functionality with Live’s ability to use the computer keyboard as a pseudo-MIDI keyboard (see 14.3.2) that can generate MIDI notes from computer keystrokes for use with instruments.
+Please be sure not to confuse this remote control functionality with Live’s ability to use the computer keyboard as a pseudo-MIDI keyboard (see ‘Playing MIDI With the Computer Keyboard’) that can generate MIDI notes from computer keystrokes for use with instruments.